 HEALTH & SAFETY

-How are you making decisions about when and where to support study or experiential learning programs abroad in the near future?
+How is ISA making decisions about when and where to support study or experiential learning programs abroad in the near future?

 Our Health & Safety team has been actively monitoring the impact that COVID-19 is having on the countries and communities where we operate programs.
-Our “Back-to-Travel” task force is meeting regularly to evaluate changes that might be necessary and prudent for every aspect of our programs in this environment, including adjustments that allow for us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
-Location-specific guidance paired with more general recommendations for travel, socializing, and education environments in the new world is helping us define guidelines that we can follow to help make our future programs as safe as possible.
-In nearly all of our program locations, we have local staff who provide additional information for consideration by our Health & Safety Team.
+In all of our program locations, we have local staff and trusted partners who provide additional information for consideration by our Health & Safety Team.
+We are frequently evaluating every aspect of our programs in this environment, including adjustments that allow us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
+Location-specific guidance paired with more general recommendations for travel, socializing, living, and education environments in the new world is helping us define guidelines that we can follow to help make our future programs as safe as possible.

 What can I do to stay healthy?